 The director can also become personally liable for some of the company’s debts which may be pursued by a future liquidator appointed to the Company.
-Our firm can advise directors in respect of the options that are available to the directors having regard to the circumstances of each case.
+With extensive experience acting in insolvency claims, our firm can advise directors in respect of the options that are available to the directors having regard to the circumstances of each case.
 There are generally a range of options available to directors, but the options of directors dealing with insolvency issues can diminish as time goes by.

 - Voluntary administrations;

 - The “Safe Harbour” provisions of the Corporations Act.